RareSkills/blog/solidity-mutation-testing/solidity-mutation-testing.md

 ## Mutation Score

 Tools for languages besides Solidity sometimes provide a `mutation score`.
-This the the percentage of mutants that were killed.
+This the percentage of mutants that were killed.
 If 100% of the mutants were killed, then the unit tests can be relied upon to detect unwanted or accidental changes in the codebase.

 For very large codebases, having a 100% score may be impractical.
 Solidity smart contracts are quite small compared to traditional codebases, such as most backend and frontend applications.
 Aiming for a 100% mutation score for codebases that large may be infeasible.
-But because Solidity smart contracts are relatively small, and bugs are catastrophic, surviving mutants should be scrutanized carefully.
+But because Solidity smart contracts are relatively small, and bugs are catastrophic, surviving mutants should be scrutinized carefully.

 ## Limitations of Mutation Testing